 He also had to consider his neighborhood HOA covenants that prohibit highly visible external antennas.
 His first preference was to try an attic antenna over his garage and close to his home office operating position.
 This option provided the shortest coaxial cable length requirements as well, but it was unclear what kind of attenuation he would get from his roof materials.
 His backup option was to mount a low profile rooftop antenna, strapped to a chimney box, positioned such that it was not obviously visible to surrounding neighbors.
 This higher, exterior location should provide improved performance over the attic option, if needed.

 The attic option imposed a height restriction on the antenna of 66 inches maximum, and if the rooftop exterior option was necessary Randy wanted a low profile antenna.
 After evaluating several commercial options he selected the Arrow OSJ 146/440 J-Pole antenna.
-A J-Pole offers about the same gain performance as a half-wave dipole.
+A J-Pole offers about the same gain performance as a half-wave dipole (about 2 dBi).
 It is a simple, inexpensive antenna, and this specific antenna stands about 60 inches high.

 Randy’s approach was a common one in ham radio: Let’s just try it!
 We would try the J-Pole in the attic location first and see if the performance was acceptable in that configuration, and we would go for the more difficult rooftop location only if necessary.